 During the first phase of the LASIK procedure, a thin flap of corneal tissue is created on the surface of the eye.
 During the second phase of the LASIK procedure, the corneal flap is lifted and a cool laser beam of light is used to gently reshape the cornea, which in turn corrects your vision.

 The desired shape of the cornea is determined by extensive testing and measurements that are calculated for your particular eyes.
 Corneal thickness, topography, corneal shape, refractive stability and severity and general eye health are just a few of the factors that enter into this decision.

-For more information about LASIK & laser vision correction, request an appointment Malik Eye Care serving the people of Manhattan, Jackson Heights, Hollis, Forest Hills, Hicksville and more.
+For more information about LASIK & laser vision correction, request an appointment with Malik Eye Care serving the people of Manhattan, Jackson Heights, Hollis, Forest Hills, Hicksville and more.